 Israeli tanks deployed along the border with southern Lebanon on June 22, 2026.
 (Credit: Jalaa MAREY/AFP)

-The Israeli attack occurred in Nabatieh Fawqa (Nabatieh), where the Israeli army opened fire on civilians who had gone to inspect their homes in the al-Dair neighborhood, Mayor Zain Ghandour told our regional correspondent.
+The main attack occurred in Nabatieh Fawqa (Nabatieh), where the Israeli army opened fire on civilians who had gone to inspect their homes in the al-Dair neighborhood, Mayor Zain Ghandour told our regional correspondent.

 Three people were wounded, including two critically, who later died of their injuries, according to a medical source at Al Najda Hospital, where they had been rushed to following the attack.

-In a statement, Hezbollah accused Israel of "flagrantly" violating the cease-fire and asserted its right to "self-defense."
+In a statement, Hezbollah accused Israel of "flagrantly" violating the "cease-fire" and asserted its right to "self-defense."
 The group said Israeli soldiers opened fire at around 11:30 a.m. from homes where they had been lying in ambush.
 It added that those targeted were working to reopen roads and recover the bodies of people still buried beneath the rubble.
 According to the statement, one of the victims was a municipal employee.

 Further Israeli truce violations in Lebanon

 Another Israeli truce violation occurred in Hadatha, in the Bint Jbeil district, where the Israeli army opened fire on a funeral procession heading to the local cemetery.
-According to Mayor Eid Mansour, villagers were preparing, in coordination with the Red Cross, to bury two residents after obtaining approval through the Lebanese Army from the cease-fire coordination committee between Hezbollah and Israel, also known as the "Mechanism."
-The body was created following the first cease-fire reached in November 2024 to end the previous war between the two sides.
-The Israeli army opened fire as participants reached the entrance of the village, our correspondent reported.
-The two bodies were subsequently transferred and temporarily buried in Tibnin, in the Bint Jbeil district.
-During the incident, the Israeli army also positioned three Merkava tanks and a bulldozer at the entrance to the cemetery.
+According to Mayor Eid Mansour, villagers were preparing, in coordination with the Red Cross, to bury two residents after obtaining approval through the Lebanese Army from the "cease-fire" coordination committee between Hezbollah and Israel, also known as the "Mechanism."
+The body was created following the first "cease-fire" reached in November 2024 to end the previous war between the two sides, which Israel violated over 10,000 times.

 Three other incidents were reported between the morning and early afternoon.
 Small Israeli drones dropped stun grenades on the outskirts of Braasheet and Aita al-Jabal, both in the Bint Jbeil district, our correspondent in the South reported.